raw-data-tech/General-Coding-Guidelines/reenu/general_coding_conventions.md

 # GENERAL CODING CONVENTIONS

-<span class="c13">In computer programming, a naming convention is a set of rules for choosing the character sequence to be used for identifiers which denote variables, types, functions, and other entities in source code and documentation.</span>
+In computer programming, a naming convention is a set of rules for choosing the character sequence to be used for identifiers which denote variables, types, functions, and other entities in source code and documentation.

-<span class="c13">Reasons for using a naming convention include the following:</span>
+Reasons for using a naming convention include the following:

 -   <span class="c13">to reduce the effort needed to read and understand source code</span>
 -   <span class="c13">to enhance source code appearance</span>